2006 Ford 400

 The 2006 Ford 400 was the thirty-sixth stock car race of the 2006 NASCAR Nextel Cup Series, and the final round of the ten-race season-ending Chase for the Nextel Cup.
 It was held on November 19, 2006, in Homestead, Florida, at Homestead–Miami Speedway, before a crowd of 80,000 people.
 The circuit is an intermediate track that holds NASCAR races.
-The 267-lap race was won by Greg Biffle of Roush Fenway Racing, who started from the 22nd position.
-Martin Truex Jr. finished second for Dale Earnhardt, Inc., and Joe Gibbs Racing's Denny Hamlin was third.
+Roush Racing's Greg Biffle won the 267-lap race from the 22nd position.
+Dale Earnhardt, Inc.'s Martin Truex Jr. finished second and Joe Gibbs Racing's Denny Hamlin was third.
+This race was the final race with Benny Parsons in the broadcasting booth, since he died from lung cancer in January of 2007.

-Kasey Kahne won the 12th pole position of his career by posting the fastest lap in qualifying and he led the first 18 laps until Kyle Busch passed him.
-He retook the first position on the 47th lap, and led for a total of 90 laps, more than any other driver.
-Dale Earnhardt Jr. took the lead after not making a pit stop under a caution period, and held it until Martin Truex Jr. assumed the first position after Earnhardt had a slow pit stop due to a lug nut problem.
-Biffle passed Riggs for the lead, only ceding it to J. J. Yeley on pit stop rotation, before getting ahead of him with twelve laps to go to win his second race of the season, and the eleventh of his career.
-There were eleven cautions and fifteen lead changes among ten drivers during the race.
+Kasey Kahne won his 12th career pole position by recording the quickest qualifying lap, and he led the first 18 laps before Kyle Busch passed him.
+He retook first on the 47th lap and led for 90 laps, more than any other driver.
+Dale Earnhardt Jr. took the lead after not making a pit stop during a caution period and held it until Truex took the lead after Earnhardt had a lengthy pit stop due to a lug nut problem.
+Biffle took the lead from Riggs, only to lose it to J. J. Yeley during the pit stop rotation, before passing him with twelve laps remaining to win his second race of the season and eleventh of his career.
+During the race, there were eleven cautions and fifteen lead changes among ten drivers.